Views: 1

 how could the ant’s eye reach the Pleiades?

-Here the creature’s utmost effort, the bird’s long peregrination, has brought them to the extreme limit they could reach, but here is their impossibility of reaching, by their own strength alone, the mystery of the origin of their life.
+Here the creature’s utmost effort, the long peregrination of the birds, has brought them to the extreme limit they could reach, but here is their impossibility of reaching, by their own strength alone, the mystery of the origin of their life.
 This is also the truth revealed to them about the creature’s condition in relation to the Creator.
 They perceive the benevolent gaze of the One who makes them exist, they perceive themselves in Him, and they perceive themselves as holding from Him their existence, their body and soul, the mystery of their creation.
 In seeing themselves, they perceive their true selves.
 It is with this body and soul that they have come to Him, that they have arrived in His Presence.
 The soul infused the body with the courage, the will, the aspiration to reach the source of life; it made the body take all the risks of losing itself, of losing its own life.
 Seeking the Creator was more important than their own lives, well worth the risk.
 And yet now they must realize that He is above them, that they cannot reach Him, that He is not within their reach.

-9thstep: our actions come from Him and are in Him.
+9th stage: our actions come from Him and are in Him.

 دیده موری که سندان برگرفت پشهٔ پیلی به دندان برگرفت